-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The medical centre is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospitals:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospitals:

-North Middlesex Hospital A+E Dept. Tel: 020 8887 2000
+North Middlesex Hospital Accident and Emergency Department, telephone 020 8887 2000

 In the event of poisoning or overdose the attend A&E